Scheduled Maintenance

 Ford/Lincoln Parking Aid Sensors

 Typically, vehicles equipped with Ford/Lincoln Parking Aid have four sensors mounted on the front and/or rear bumper of the vehicle.
 The Ford/Lincoln Parking Aid sensors have two procedures available; the azimuth system and the elevation system checks.
-The azimuth check does not require a scan tool, however, it does require targets fabricated out of PVC pipe placed at specific locations.
+The azimuth check may not require a scan tool, however, it does require targets fabricated out of PVC pipe placed at specific locations.
 The elevation check requires a scan tool but no targets.

 Ford/Lincoln Active Park Assist Sensors